urbit/urbit/README.md

 ================

 An urbit is a persistent server on the `%ames` P2P network.
 You'll create one of these servers now.
-To understand what you're building, you need to know a little about the network.

 Launch instructions
 -------------------